Ryan378-code/ryan1_2025/notebook2.md

                border: none;
                border-radius: 20px;
                cursor: pointer;">
-        Get a Math Joke
+        Get a Skittles Fact
     </button>
     <script>
-        var mathJokeList = [
+        var skittlesFactList = [
-            "Why was the equal sign so humble?
-Because it knew it wasn't less than or greater than anyone else.", "Why did the mathematician break up with his girlfriend?
-She had too many problems.", "Why was the fraction apprehensive about marrying the decimal?
-Because he would have to convert.", "Why did the two fours skip lunch?
-They already eight.", "What is a math teacher’s favorite place in NYC?
-Times Square.", "Why was the student eating his math homework?
-Because his teacher said it was a piece of cake.", "Why was 6 afraid of 7?
-7 8 9."
+            "Skittles were first produced in 1974 in the UK and were introduced to the United States in 1982.", "The sugar shell of Skittles is made from a combination of sugar, corn syrup, and hydrogenated palm kernel oil, giving them their distinct shiny appearance.", "In 2007, astronauts on the Space Shuttle Atlantis took Skittles to space as part of their food supplies!", "In 2013, the company changed the green Skittle from lime to green apple, sparking debates among fans!", "Over the years, Skittles has released numerous limited-edition flavors and varieties, such as Skittles Sour, Skittles Wild Berry, and even Skittles Gummies."
         ];
-        function generateJoke() {
+        function generateFact() {
-            var randomIndex = Math.floor(Math.random() * mathJokeList.length);
+            var randomIndex = Math.floor(Math.random() * skittlesFactList.length);
-            var selectedJoke = mathJokeList[randomIndex];
+            var selectedFact = skittlesFactList[randomIndex];
-            document.getElementById("mathJoke").innerText = "Math Joke #" + (randomIndex + 1) + ": " + selectedJoke;
+            document.getElementById("skittlesFact").innerText = "Skittles Fact #" + (randomIndex + 1) + ": " + selectedFact;
         }
     </script>
 </body>
 </html>